 Once your children reach age eighteen, you can gift money to them without the investment income having to be taxed in your hands.
 The income would be taxed in their hands at their potentially lower tax bracket.

 To reduce your taxes now, and help fund your children’s education, you could give your adult children some amount that they could invest.
 In doing so your children will pay the tax on the investment income rather than you.
 When your children are finished their education, they can give the money back to you and you can invest it for your retirement.

-If your children have income above $12,069, you may consider giving money to your children to contribute to their RRSP.
-This may reduce their taxable income to a point where their tuition fees and education credits would be transferable to you.
+If your children have income above $15,000, you may consider giving money to your children to contribute to their RRSP.
+This may reduce their taxable income to a point where their tuition fees would be transferable to you.

 If your children will be attending post secondary education away from home, you could buy a rental property and hire your children to manage it.
 They could rent the property out to other students to pay the mortgage and property taxes.
 You could pay them a management fee that can be used to pay their share of the rent and/or their living expenses.

 If you are the shareholder of your own company, you may be able to hire your children to work for you in your business.
 This would be a tax deduction to the company and an earned income to the children (creating RRSP contribution room).
 They can earn up to $15,000 (in 2023) without paying any tax.
 The payment must be reasonable for the work done.

 If the children are not able to work for your business, the corporation could lend them money.
 If the money is not repaid before the end of the following corporate taxation year, the amount must be included in their income for the year.
 If this is less than $15,000, no tax will be paid.
 If the children repay the loan in a subsequent year, they will get a tax deduction for the amount of repayment.